Story time – The blue-haired one’s majic cure

 - 2 tablespoons canola oil

-- 1 pound mushrooms (oyster, king, cremini, shiitake etc)
+- 1 pound mushrooms (blue oyster, king, cremini, or shiitake etc)

 - 1 onion, sliced thin